-- 1) Updated baseline assessment requirements for specific AFOLU project activities.
-See Section 3.2.7 for details. - a) Reduced the baseline reassessment period to six years for AUDD, APDD (where the agent is unknown), AUC and AUWD type projects.
-For projects that are registered on or before 19 January 2022 and those that are listed on the Verra Registry and have a contract signed on or before 19 January 2022 for an upcoming validation or baseline reassessment, this update is effective at their subsequent baseline reassessment period1.
-For other projects, this update is effective on 20 January 2022. - b) Added baseline reassessment requirements for ALM projects.
-This update is effective on 20 January 2022. - 2) Added a pipeline listing deadline for all AFOLU projects and extended the validation deadline to eight years for small-scale AFOLU projects and all ARR, wetland restoration and IFM (except LtPF) projects.
-Effective immediately for all AFOLU projects with a project start date on or after 20 July 2019.
-AFOLU projects with a start date on or before 20 July 2019 shall list on the pipetine on or before 20 July 2022 and complete validation within the relevant deadline as set out in Section 3.7.
+1) Updated baseline assessment requirements for specific AFOLU project activities.
+See Section 3.2.7 for details.

+Reduced the baseline reassessment period to six years for AUDD, APDD (where the agent is unknown), AUC and AUWD type projects.
+For projects that are registered on or before 19 January 2022 and those that are listed on the Verra Registry and have a contract signed on or before 19 January 2022 for an upcoming validation or baseline reassessment, this update is effective at their subsequent baseline reassessment period For other projects, this update is effective on 20 January 2022.

+20 Jan 2022